Getting Specific - Facebook

 What is Facebook?

-Facebook is the largest social media site connecting more than 1 billion people are active on Facebook.
+Facebook is the world's largest social media platform connecting more than 1 billion active users.
 People use Facebook to connect with friends, family, to discover what is happening in the world and to share and express what matters to them.

 Why use Facebook?